phetsims/phet-info/deployment-info/sim_deployment.md

 * Check out master for dependencies: `grunt checkout-master`
 * Run again to prune and update node modules: `grunt checkout-master`, **Skip This Step** if you are using a chipper sha that is newer than Jan 24th, 2017.
 * Check out master for the sim repo: `git checkout master`
-* Update and commit the new correct version in package.json for master.
-Basically, master should be set up for what would be the next release branch name.
-So if you just created release branch 1.3, then the version should be 1.4.0-dev.0 in master.
 + Update the 3rd party credits shown on the sim's web page by running `grunt report-third-party`.
 Then manually commit and push `sherpa/third-party-licenses.md`.

 ## Deploy a batch of production sims.